-The ocean view room at The Shores is magnificent and frankly after staying there I would never choose any other room.
+The ocean view room at The Shores Resort and Spa is magnificent and frankly after staying there I would never choose any other room.
 The view of the ocean right outside the balcony door transports you to a calmer place quickly.

 The beach is active and you can walk on, or drive on.
 So you need to remember that if you bring small children it is a beach with cars and you should exercise more caution as a result.
 That said I rarely saw much traffic up and down the legendary strip of beach where stock cars once raced each other for fun and competition before the Daytona 500 was born.